 Most wanted hardware currently is:

 – Core i3 or i5 laptops with DVD drive

 At ITShare we do a variety of things.
-However if anyone has spare time and has expertise in Linux, particularly Ubuntu, we would be happy to hear from you.
+However if anyone has spare time and has expertise in Linux, particularly Linux Mint, we would be happy to hear from you.
 Tasks may include use of Terminal to update drivers or to fix other issues.